mconigliaro/mcddns/README.md

 ### To Do

-- Refactor plugin module and tests
+- Finalize plugin API, verify tests, etc.
 - Add test for address plugin redundancy
 - Add tests for built-in plugins
 - How to determine default plugins?